Until not very long ago, if you wanted to make studio-quality music, you would have had to look for professional studios.

 On the other hand, if you have a Mac and are looking for plugins, you will have to put in a fair bit of effort and research.
 This stands true for freebies as well.
 Besides, since earlier on, a lot of software has been natively known to work better on a PC, such as FL Studio, Pro Tools, Reaper, Cubase and so on.
 Though, most of them are now available for the Mac as well.

 - Hardware: The hardware will vary depending on the model and year of the PC or Mac.
 We’ll give you an example; the latest Mac computers have done away with the standard USB port and now only come with a USB C port.
-They also do not come with a CD or DVD drive.
+That means if you want to use USB sticks, you’ll need to get a dongle that supports USB A. They also do not come with a CD or DVD drive.
 If you are someone who has traditionally stored data on DVDs, this could be a real annoyance.

 And this is a sort of win for the PCs for their customizability and adaptability.
 If you have a PC, swapping hardware is usually not a big deal (unless you are skipping a few generations).
 Unlike a Mac which would need a special adapter to hook up hardware, PCs tend to be more benign.